yonkahlon/Zenject/README.md

     // Can leave this commented or not and it will still work
     // Container.BindValue<int>().To(1);

-## <a id="conditional-bindings"></a>Conditional Bindings
+## <a id="identifiers"></a>Identifiers

-In many cases you will want to restrict where a given dependency is injected.
-You can do this using the following syntax:

-Use different implementations of IFoo in different cases:

-    Container.Bind<IFoo>().ToSingle<Foo1>().WhenInjectedInto<Bar1>();
-    Container.Bind<IFoo>().ToSingle<Foo2>().WhenInjectedInto<Bar2>();

-Inject by name:

-    Container.Bind<IFoo>().ToSingle<Foo>().As("foo");
+You can also give a name to your binding by supplying it as a parameter to the Bind() method.
+For example:

+    Container.Bind<IFoo>("foo").ToSingle<Foo1>();
+    Container.Bind<IFoo>().ToSingle<Foo2>();

     ...

-    public class Bar
+    public class Bar1
     {
         [Inject("foo")]
-        Foo _foo;
+        IFoo _foo;
     }

-You can also inject by name and also restrict to only Bar class:

-    Container.Bind<IFoo>().ToSingle<Foo>().WhenInjectedInto<Bar2>().As("foo");

-Note also that you can name dependencies with any type (and not just string) and that it applies to constructor arguments as well, for example:

-    enum Foos
+    public class Bar2
     {
-        A,
+        IFoo _foo;
     }

+In this example, the Bar1 class will be given an instance of Foo1, and the Bar2 class will use the default version of IFoo which is bound to Foo2.

+Note also that you can add a name constructor arguments as well, for example:

     public class Bar
     {
         Foo _foo;

         public Bar(
-            [Inject(Foos.A)] Foo foo)
+            [Inject("foo")] Foo foo)
         {
         }
     }

+You can also do the same with [PostInject] parameters:

+    public class Bar
+    {
+        Foo _foo;

+        public Bar()
+        {
+        }

+        [PostInject]
+        public Init(
+            [Inject("foo")] Foo foo)
+        {
+        }
+    }

+It is also possible to supply an identifier to the ToSingle methods as well.
+This allows you to force Zenject to create multiple singletons instead of just one.
+Normally, the singleton is uniquely identified based on the type given as generic argument to the ToSingle<> method.
+So for example:

+    Container.Bind<IFoo>().ToSingle<Foo>();
+    Container.Bind<IBar>().ToSingle<Foo>();
+    Container.Bind<IQux>().ToSingle<Qux>();

+In the above code, both uses of `ToSingle<Foo>()` will be bound to the same instance.
+Only one instance of Foo will be created.

+    Container.Bind<IFoo>().ToSingle<Foo>("foo1");
+    Container.Bind<IBar>().ToSingle<Foo>("foo2");

+In this case, two instances will be created.

+Something else worth noting is that the behaviour of ToSinglePrefab works slightly differently from the above.
+Given the following:

+    Container.Bind<IFoo>().ToSingleFromPrefab<Foo>(MyPrefab);
+    Container.Bind<IBar>().ToSingleFromPrefab<Bar>(MyPrefab);

+It will only instantiate the prefab MyPrefab once.
+The generic parameter given to ToSingleFromPrefab can be interpreted as "Search the instantiated prefab for this component".
+If instead, you want Zenject to instantiate a new instance of the prefab for each ToSingleFromPrefab binding, then you can do that as well by supplying an identifier to the ToSingleFromPrefab function like so:

+    Container.Bind<IFoo>().ToSingleFromPrefab<Foo>("foo", MyPrefab);
+    Container.Bind<IBar>().ToSingleFromPrefab<Bar>("bar", MyPrefab);

+Now two instances of the prefab will be created.

+## <a id="conditional-bindings"></a>Conditional Bindings

+In many cases you will want to restrict where a given dependency is injected.
+You can do this using the following syntax:

+    Container.Bind<IFoo>().ToSingle<Foo1>().WhenInjectedInto<Bar1>();
+    Container.Bind<IFoo>().ToSingle<Foo2>().WhenInjectedInto<Bar2>();

 Note that `WhenInjectedInto` is simple shorthand for the following.
 You can use the more general `When()` method for more complex conditionals.
+For example, this is equivalent to WhenInjectedInto:

-    Container.Bind<IFoo>().ToSingle<Foo>().When(context => context.Target == typeof(Bar)).As("foo");
+    Container.Bind<IFoo>().ToSingle<Foo>().When(context => context.ParentType == typeof(Bar));

 The InjectContext class (which is passed as the `context` parameter above) contains the following information that you can use in your conditional:

-* `Type EnclosingType` - The type of the newly instantiated object, which we are injecting dependencies into.
+* `Type ParentType` - The type of the newly instantiated object, which we are injecting dependencies into.
-* `object EnclosingInstance` - The newly instantiated instance that is having its dependencies filled.
-Note that this is only available when injecting fields and null for constructor parameters
+* `object ParentInstance` - The newly instantiated instance that is having its dependencies filled.
+Note that this is only available when injecting fields or into [PostInject] and null for constructor parameters
+* `string Identifier` - This will be null in most cases and set to whatever is given as a parameter to the [Inject] attribute.
+For example, `[Inject("foo")] _foo` will result in `Identifier` being equal to the string "foo".
-* `string SourceName` - The name of the field or parameter that we are injecting into.
+* `string MemberName` - The name of the field or parameter that we are injecting into.
 This can be used, for example, in the case where you have multiple constructor parameters that are strings.
 However, using the parameter or field name can be error prone since other programmers may refactor it to use a different name.
 In many cases it's better to use an explicit identifier
-* `object Identifier` - This will be null in most cases and set to whatever is given as a parameter to the [Inject] attribute.
-For example, `[Inject("foo")] _foo` will result in `Identifier` being equal to the string "foo".
+* `Type MemberType` - The type of the field or parameter that we are injecting into.
 * `List<Type> ParentTypes` - This contains the entire object graph that precedes the current class being created.
 For example, dependency A might be created, which requires an instance of B, which requires an instance of C.  In this case, the InjectContext given for any fields when creating C will contains the list `{typeof(A), typeof(B)}`.
 * `bool Optional` - True if the [InjectOptional] parameter is declared on the field being injected

 ## <a id="itickable"></a>ITickable

-I prefer to avoid MonoBehaviours when possible in favour of just normal C# classes.
+I prefer to avoid the extra weight of MonoBehaviours when possible in favour of just normal C# classes.
 Zenject allows you to do this much more easily by providing interfaces that mirror functionality that you would normally need to use a MonoBehaviour for.

 For example, if you have code that needs to run per frame, then you can implement the ITickable interface: